 We have implemented Filters to help members limit results and locate important contacts and companies.
-This article will review some tips and tricks on how to use Filters within the Directory.
+This article will review some tips on how to use Filters within the Directory.

 Directory Contact Filters

-The next Filter is "Company Type."
-You can limit the database to:
+The next filter is "Company Type."
+You can segment the database to:

-What's more, you can limit the company type by specialty.
+What's more, you can segment the company type by specialty.
 For example, let's say you are a Director and produce short video commercials for beverages and food.
-Limiting your filters to specialties that surface contacts working on these items will help your research, list building, and tagging.
+Limiting your filters to specialties will surface contacts working on these items, helping your research, list building, and tagging.

-Let's talk "Geocentric."
-Many agencies and companies are hiring these days locally.
-It saves them money on travel expenses and boarding expenses, and let's be honest; this is a priority these days.
+Let's talk about "Geocentric."
+Many agencies and companies are hiring locally these days.
+It saves them money on travel and boarding expenses, and let's be honest; this is a priority.
 Promoting to your local market is extremely important, and this next filter makes it easy for you to identify said local market.
-Limit your search by country but go even further with limiting by region, state, metro area, and province.
+Narrow your search by country, but go even further and narrow by region, state, metro area, and province.

 Next, we move into "Role."
 If you know what titles you are looking for, this filter will work wonders for you.
 Drilling down your results to specific titles will help you put your marketing dollars and your time spent in situations where you can get the best results.

-Last but not least, is our "Promo Preference" and "Tags."
-With Promo Preferences, you can limit the Directory by creatives that accept emails or don't accept emails.
+Next is our "Email Preferences" and "Tags."
+With Email Preferences, you can narrow the Directory to creatives that accept emails or don't accept emails.
 As an artist trying to get creatives to see your work, it would be great if we had emails for all our contacts.
 Unfortunately, we don't, but the positive is we know who wants them, who is getting them, and who chooses not to receive them anymore.
-Not being able to email a creative makes it more changeling, but knowing who we need to address and market differently is invaluable.
+Not being able to email a creative makes it more challenging, but knowing who to address and market differently to is invaluable.

-If you already had contacts tagged, this filter will allow you to bring up the results of those contacts, in turn, making it easy to gather information, document notes, or add to a new email promo list.
+If you already had contacts tagged, this filter will allow you to cull the results of those tagged contacts, in turn, making it easy to gather information, document notes, or add to a new email promo list.

 These filters are similar to the "Contact" filters but focus on companies, not contacts.
 You can select "Company Types" and "Specialties" here, too, along with the Company Attributes, Location and Date Added.

 Finally, just like "Contacts" and "Companies," you can limit Brand results by "Specialty" and get results from Brands that work in a specific field.